Samo8/Samo8/README.md

-- 🔭 I’m currently working on Flutter & F# projects
+- 🔭 I’m currently working in Flutter
-- 🌱 I’m currently learning F#
+- 🌱 I’m currently learning AI/ML
 - 👯 I’m looking to collaborate on any interesting projects
 - 📫 How to reach me: samodubovec@gmail.com